maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 ### Forbidden words ### {#Forbidden_Words}

 This is a comma separated list of text strings which are forbidden in a student's answer.
+Note, any variable names used in the question variables are automatically forbiden (otherwise the student could potentially use the variable name you have defined, which might be the correct answer).
 If one of these strings is present then the student's attempt will be considered invalid, and no penalties will be given.
+This is an unsophisticated string match.

 Note that the string `*` is literally taken as `*` and is not a wild card.
-Teachers may ask a student to calculate `2*3` and hence need to forbid multiplication.
+Teachers may ask a student to calculate `2*3` and hence need to forbid multiplication in an answer.

+If you wish to forbid commas, then escape it with a backslash.

 There are groups of common keywords which you can forbid simply as